Ovcharovbohdan43/set/README.md

 # Personal Finance Desktop App

 ## Purpose
 This repository hosts the offline-first Windows desktop finance manager described in `docs/architecture.md`.
-Stage 3 (Dashboard & KPIs) is now complete: the app opens on a real-time financial cockpit (net worth, cash flow, budget burn, weekly spend chart, command palette, quick actions) powered by the new `DashboardService`, while the Transactions workspace from Stage 2 remains accessible via the navigation tabs.
+Stage 9 (Packaging & Sync) is now complete: MSIX packaging/signing is wired for CI releases, a manual sync surface ships in Settings (backed by `SqliteSyncService` + Fastify gateway skeleton), and all prior feature slices (Dashboard, Transactions, Budgets, Goals, Reminders, Reports, Settings) remain available via the navigation tabs.

 ## Structure
 - `docs/` – Living architecture and technical references (start with `architecture.md`, `transactions.md`, and the Dashboard updates in §7).